weaveworks-guides/weave-net-legacy/weave-scope-cloud-service/README.md

 ##Getting Help

-If you encounnter any problems with this application or documentation or you would like to get in touch, contact us via [Help and Support](http://weave.works/help/index.html).
+If you encounter any problems with this application or documentation or you would like to get in touch, contact us via [Help and Support](http://weave.works/help/index.html).